 74% of Minnesotans support the right to access abortion care without government interference.
-With the Supreme Court poised to overturn Roe v.
+With the recent Supreme Court decision overturning Roe v.
 Wade, this moment requires proven champions who will fight tirelessly to protect and expand access to abortion care, fight for full reproductive freedom, and achieve reproductive justice.
 Through my work with Gender Justice and UnRestrict Minnesota, I lead the largest reproductive health, rights, and justice coalition in the state of Minnesota.
 Over the last few years I have laid the groundwork for a statewide movement to show up to protect and expand our reproductive rights.

 Protecting reproductive freedom and achieving reproductive justice is going to take all of us working together in this movement.
 My top priorities include:

 Fighting to maintain to access to safe, legal and affordable abortion care

 Passing comprehensive sex and consent education